ELELAB/PDBminer/readme.txt

 #protein.
 A generated input_file.csv will be available after
 #the run as well.

-#Additionally, a plotting module can be run
+#Additionally, a plotting modules can be run

 python PDBminer2coverage

+#Plotting of the sequence of the protein and the relative mapping of the
+#structural coverage.

 #PDBminer2coverage takes up to tree arguments and requires the inputfile,
 #either supplied or generated and the results folder.